Slavery in the United States: Southern attempts to expand slavery

-None of these ideas got very far, but they alarmed Northerners and contributed to the growing polarization of the country.
+None of these ideas got very far, but they alarmed Northerners and contributed to the country's growing polarization.

 Abolitionism in the North

 Slavery is a volcano, the fires of which cannot be quenched, nor its ravishes controlled.
 We already feel its convulsions, and if we sit idly gazing upon its flames, as they rise higher and higher, our happy republic will be buried in ruin, beneath its overwhelming energies.